Taxation of Employee Stock Options

 Statutory Options

 Statutory options receive preferential tax treatment.
-If certain holding rules are followed, employees do not incur regular income tax liability either when the option is granted or when it is exercised, and any gains are treated as capital gains rather than as ordinary income.
-However, if vested options are exercised, then the option spread, equal to the exercised stock price minus the option price, must be reported as a positive adjustment to the alternative minimum tax (AMT) if held after the tax year.
-AMT liability does not have to be reported if the stock is sold during the tax year, since it will then have to be reported as taxable income under the regular tax system.
+If certain holding rules are followed, employees do not incur regular income tax liability either when the option is granted or exercised, and any gains are treated as capital gains rather than as ordinary income.
+However, if vested options are exercised, the option spread, equal to the exercised stock price minus the option price, must be reported as a positive adjustment to the alternative minimum tax (AMT) if held after the tax year.
+AMT liability need not be reported if the stock is sold during the tax year since it will have to be reported as taxable income under the regular tax system.

 Option Spread